By: Marilyn L. Davis

 How often do we rush to get to the next thing and don’t pay attention to what we’re doing at the moment?

 There are deadlines imposed on us and by us.
 So, you’d think that with that mistake, I’d take a break from writing.

 Instead, the experience made me think about how often we sacrifice our writing simply to get something out there.
 I felt pressured to edit and hit the publish button without checking that there was another post already up.

 Sitting here writing today, I’d rather be proud than pressured, and that takes time.

-Writing comes naturally for some of us, but is our writing fast food or haute cuisine?
+Writing comes naturally to some of us, not that we’re necessarily good at writing, to begin with, but we’ve done it for a long time.
+But is our writing fast food or haute cuisine?
 I know the difference.
 My oldest daughter is a graduate of a culinary arts school and competed on the first student culinary Olympic team in 1988.
-I know, you didn’t know we had one; well, we did.
+I know you didn’t know we had one; well, we did.
 And she came by this love of creating excellent dishes from my mother.

 Cookbooks were not just for decoration but used in our house.
 My mother had untreated Obsessive-Compulsive Disorder, and besides artistic talents, she found comfort in cooking.

 For her, making excellent food was another way to dissipate some of her boundless energy.
 If she added to the recipe, she made notes in the margins about the improvement, responses from family or friends, and if the recipe could be doubled and still retain the taste or texture.
 There was no fast food in those cookbooks.